siennabates/siennabates.github.io/content/resume/index.md

 - Work concurrently with legacy engineering support team for behavioral data analysis.
 - Ensure potential for scalability and launch activities for integrated product.
 Served as Project Manager for yearlong engagement and delivered internal and client facing weekly status updates for multiple workstream.

-Elevate Security | Enterprise Customer Success Manager | August 2023 – January 2024
+Elevate Security | Enterprise Customer Success Manager | Aug 2023 – Jan 2024
 - Guided customers through the onboarding process, ensuring a smooth transition and successful implementation of products or services.
 - Served as the primary advocate for customers, translating and communicating their needs and feedback internally to product, engineering, and leadership teams.
 - Developed and executed retention strategies to minimize churn.